Talha345/tmp-homework-tm/bosh/releases/nginx/README.md

 ## Nginx Release

+### Prerequisite

+Go to [https://bosh.io/docs/bosh-lite/](https://bosh.io/docs/bosh-lite/) and setup Bosh Lite on your local system and update the cloud config too.

+### Steps

 Follow the following steps to run and deploy the Nginx release:

 1.Clone the repository using the following steps: